Cloud-Innovation-Partners/cloudtdms/docs/configuration_script.md

  }
  ```
 + **`encrypt`** : This attribute is used to encrypt values of the columns. `CloudTDMS` provides various encryption techniques
-                  that can be used to encrypt any number of columns in data.
-Please refer to  [Data Masking](data_masking.md) section
+    that can be used to encrypt any number of columns in data. `encrypt` attribute takes a set of column names as
+    a value.
+Each column listed inside the `encrypt` attribute will be encrypted using the encryption type defined
+    in `encryption` attribute.

+    `encryption` attribute is an optional attribute that can be used to define what type of encryption technique to use for encryption in a STREAM.
+    By default this attribute gets its values from `config_default.yaml` file.
+In order to override the default behaviour we can define the `encryption`
+    attribute within the scope of STREAM and set the values for `type` and `key` attributes specific to current STREAM.

+    `type` defines what type of encryption to use and `key` defines the encryption key to be used for encryption.

-                  for more details about encryption techniques available.
+    Please refer to  [Data Masking](data_masking.md) section for more details about encryption techniques available.

 ```python
 STREAM = {